ESM3 | A New Frontier for Advanced Protein Design

 Featured image by Evolutionary Scale: render of a new green fluorescent protein generated by ESM3

-Evolutionary Scale (from Meta’s Fundamental AI Research (FAIR) unit; NY, US) has unveiled a third generation generative AI model for advanced protein design.
+Evolutionary Scale (from Meta’s Fundamental AI Research unit; NY, US) has unveiled a third generation generative AI model for advanced protein design.
 Called ESM3, it is a language model capable of fabricating entirely new proteins.
 In an astonishing demonstration of its capabilities, Evolutionary Scale used ESM3 to create a novel green fluorescent protein equivalent to 500 million years of evolution from its nearest naturally occurring ancestor.

 Training